Martin Cole

 How I Write

-I don’t begin with answers or outlines.
-I write by paying attention — to what lingers, what returns, and what refuses to be resolved.
-The work often starts as a question I don’t yet understand, followed slowly and honestly until something clearer takes shape.
+I don't begin with answers or outlines.
+I work by paying attention — to what lingers, what repeats, and what quietly refuses to resolve.
+The work often starts with something that doesn't quite sit right, followed patiently and honestly until its shape becomes clearer.

 Or read the archive at reflections.martincole.com.